PunGrumpy/nextjs-kmitl-mvc-2023-1/README.md

 prisma db seed --preview-feature

 # Run development server
-pnpm dev # but if you use pnpm dev:turbo Swagger UI will not work
+pnpm dev # but if you use pnpm dev:turbo (BE CAREFUL, IT'S ON BETA)
 ```

 ## `🚀` Deployment